ViruKonade/DiscoveryAutomation/README.md

 # Author : Virendra

-1) ConfigFileReader contains all the basic method
+1) ConfigFileReader contains all the basic utility method
 2) WebDriverManager: If we want execute on different browser this class have required stuffs -- for now i have created only for chrome browser
-3) DiscoveryHomePageObjects : Contains all the objects and methods releated Homepage and Myvideos page
+3) DiscoveryObjects : Contains all the objects and methods releated Homepage and Myvideos page
-4) DiscoveryHomePage: Step defination are defined
+4) DiscoveryPage: Step defination are defined
 5) TestRunner : This is triggering point for your test

 #Procedure to run